gitlabhq/gitlab-runner/docs/executors/docker_autoscaler.md

 accommodate the jobs that the runner manager processes.
 It wraps the [Docker executor](docker.md) so that all Docker executor options and features are supported.

-The Docker Autoscaler uses [fleeting](https://gitlab.com/gitlab-org/fleeting/fleeting) plugins to autoscale. `fleeting` is an abstraction for a group of autoscaled instances.
-It uses plugins that support different cloud providers, like Google Cloud Platform (GCP), AWS, and Azure.
+The Docker Autoscaler uses [fleeting plugins](https://gitlab.com/gitlab-org/fleeting/fleeting) to autoscale.
+_Fleeting_ is an abstraction for a group of autoscaled instances, which uses plugins that support cloud providers, like Google Cloud Platform (GCP), AWS, and Azure.

 ## Install a fleeting plugin